 Chris Nielsen has served as our Chief Financial Officer since June 2013.
 Before joining us, Mr. Nielsen served as Chief Financial Officer and Chief Operating Officer at Zappos.com, an online shoe and clothing subsidiary of Amazon.com, Inc., from 2010 to June 2013.
-Prior to that, Mr. Nielsen served as Vice President, Home & Garden at Amazon.com, Inc., an electronic commerce and cloud computing company, from 2003 to 2010.
+Prior to that, Mr. Nielsen served as Vice President, Home & Garden, and in various finance roles, at Amazon.com, Inc., an electronic commerce and cloud computing company, from 2003 to 2010.
 Mr. Nielsen holds a B.S. in Industrial Engineering from Stanford University and an M.B.A from MIT Sloan School of Management.